Rajasthani Gatte Ki Sabzi | Besan ki Gatte sabzi

 - Heat oil in a pan.
-Add a pinch of hing.
-Add Cumin seeds, finely chopped ginger and green chillies, turmeric powder, red chilli powder, coriander powder and sauté for 1 minute.
+Add a generous pinch of hing.
+Add Cumin seeds, Let it crackle.

-- Add ½ cup water and stir continuously till it again starts boiling.
-Add salt as per taste and garam masala to the curry and let it boil for 3 minute more.
+- Once it starts boiling, add salt to taste.
+Here you can add some garam masala (optional) to the curry and let it boil for 3 minutes more.
 Add water according to the consistency you want in curry.

-- Add the boiled and sliced gattas to the gravy.
+- Then Add the boiled gatta pieces to the gravy.
 Cover the lid and simmer for 3 – 5 minutes.

-- Gatte k Sabji is now ready to be served with paratha, chapatti, rice etc.
+- Gatte ki sabji is now ready to be served with paratha, chapatti, rice etc.

 - Instead of raw tomato puree if you will roast it for 3 - 4 minutes on gas.

-- Asafoetida (Hing), ginger, garlic and curry leaves add flavor to the gravy.
-Don’t miss any of them for best result.
+- Asafoetida (Hing), ginger add flavor to the gravy.
+Don't miss for best results.

 - When the logs are cooked they will float in boiling water.
 Don't over boil as the outer layer will be mashy.

 If you like my recipes and want to stay updated then subscribe via email to my blog.
 Also, stay connected on social media.
 Here I would request you to like and share my facebook page @mydaintykitchen, Follow me on twitter @mydaintykitchen & instagram @mydaintykitchen.